ThatTotallyRealMyth/Impacket-IoCs/Impacket-IoCs.md

 **Expected / proper baseline**

-MS-TDS defines `ClientPID` as the client application's process ID, `HostName` as the client machine name, `AppName` as the client application name, and `ClientID` as the NIC/MAC-based client ID.
+MS-TDS defines `ClientPID` as the client application's process ID, which in Windows will generally be 1000–65535 for a standard/user application, `HostName` as the client machine name, `AppName` as the client application name, and `ClientID` as the NIC/MAC-based client ID.
 Reference: https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-tds/773a62b6-ee89-4c02-9e5e-344882630aac.

 **How to find it**